FHA loan requirements for 2024

 How to get an FHA loan

 You can apply for an FHA loan from any FHA-approved lender.
-Most consumer mortgage lenders offer the loans, but you might want to check with your preferred lender to make sure it does.
+Most conventional mortgage lenders offer these loan options, but you might want to check with your preferred lender to make sure it does.

 1. Get a pre-approval